Meet the Festival Artists & Murals

 About the Mural

-The painters depicted a street food stall with diners seated at a table.
-This layout is typical of Cambodian towns and villages, where street food is so widespread that it’s easy to buy food anywhere.
-Seyha’s style can be seen in the characters‘ piercing, direct gazes as well as in the choice of colors.
-There are also plenty of color gradations, which Chankrim uses a lot in his work.
+This mural depicts a street food stall with diners seated at a table.
+This layout is typical of Cambodian towns and villages, where street food is ubiquitous.
+Seyha’s style can be seen in the characters’ direct, piercing gazes and in the choice of colors.
+There are also many color gradations, which is common in Chankrim’s work.

 About the Artists

-Hour Seyha was born in a refugee camp in Thailand, as Cambodia was still affected by the Khmer Rouge takeover.
+Hour Seyha was born in a refugee camp in Thailand when Cambodia was still affected by the Khmer Rouge takeover.
 He returned to Cambodia as a child to support his family, dropping out of school in sixth grade and taking on a series of odd jobs.
 However, he went back to school in Battambang when he was 15, with the help of an NGO.
-His highly emotional paintings, done in shades of red, yellow and blue, contain references to the difficult times he experienced as a child laborer.
+His highly emotional paintings, done in shades of red, yellow, and blue contain references to the difficult times he experienced as a child laborer.

 Little Monkey